 Laszlo Bock shared the secret sauce behind Google's recruitment success in his recent book, Work Rules!
 If you haven't read it yet, grab a copy—it's packed with useful insights from one of the world's top people operations practitioners.

-In the book, Lazlo describes the challenges Google faced in their journey to hiring the best candidates for an exponentially scaling organization.
+In the book, Bock describes the challenges Google faced in their journey to hiring the best candidates for an exponentially scaling organization.
 Throughout the process, several priceless learning experiences presented themselves.

 Although they generated plenty of press, zany interview questions and billboard puzzle easter egg hunts weren't the most effective strategies Google used to bring in great candidates.
 The most effective recruiting and candidate selection strategies were actually pretty simple.

 Google built its "self-replicating hiring machine" through several rounds of trial and error, but just like any great achievement, it started with one step.
 As Bock explains:

 The first step to building a recruiting machine is to turn every employee into a recruiter by soliciting referrals.